-Read the TB Skin test HealthLinkBC file and translations of this file are coming soon!
+Read the TB Skin test HealthLinkBC file in English, Chinese, Farsi, French, Korean, Punjabi, Spanish and Vietnamese.

 A TB skin test is used to test for TB infection.
 In some cases, an IGRA TB blood test may offer more information.
 The test cannot tell the difference between latent or active TB.
 You may be offered an IGRA TB blood test if you are at risk of developing active TB disease.
 Your doctor or nurse will decide if you need this test.

 English | Chinese | French | Korean | Punjabi

 Spanish | Tagalog | Vietnamese

 Sputum tests may be offered to some people.
 Sputum tests look at the mucus from your lungs.
 It can help figure out if you have active TB disease and how likely you are to pass TB another person.
 Watch our How to get a good sputum sample video.

 Learn more by reading the HealthlinkBC file: Sputum collection for TB testing.
-The healthfile is in English and 7 other languages.
+The healthfile is in English, Chinese, Farsi, French, Korean, Punjabi, Spanish and Vietnamese.

 The way you get your TB test results will depend on the type of test that you had.
 If you had a TB skin test, your healthcare provider will explain the results of the second appointment and let you know if you require more testing.
 For other types of TB tests, the results may take several weeks.
 When you get tested, ask your healthcare provider how you will get your results and when they will be ready.
 It is important to follow up on your results.